hh859/SwimStore/README.md

 Our website provides a browsing and purchasing experience featuring a diverse choice of brands, sizes, and colours.
 Enjoy a fast and efficient checkout process, easy order management, and the ability to create a personalised profile for future purchases.

-Swim Store is dedicated to serving swimmers of all ages, helping them find the perfect gear to enhance their swimming experience - [](https://swim-store-45c460b85d20.herokuapp.com)
+Swim Store is dedicated to serving swimmers of all ages, helping them find the perfect gear to enhance their swimming experience - [click here to visit](https://swim-store-45c460b85d20.herokuapp.com)

 ## User Stories